trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Withdraw Token

-Calling the `withdrawToken` function of the Auction contract.
+Call the `withdrawToken` function of the Auction contract.

 ```js
 async withdrawToken() {